atet/learn/git/README.md

 ### 5. Typical Workflow

 * Identify breakpoints in a project and organize your efforts (and commits) around them:
-   * "Initial commit of project framework including X, Y, and Z."
+   * "_Initial commit of project framework including X, Y, and Z._"
-   * "Implemented backend code to allow users to sort GUI results table."
+   * "_Implemented backend code to allow users to sort GUI results table._"
-   * "Fixed login bug #2 that caused 'Unknown User' error."
+   * "_Fixed login bug #2 that caused QA's 'Unknown User' error._"
 * Once you start getting used to the version control workflow, you'll notice it's mostly just `add` → `commit` → `push`.

 [![.img/step05.png](.img/step05.png)](#nolink)